sahirbhatnagar/ReproducibleResearch/README.md

 ReproducibleResearch
 ====================

-##Presentation on Reproducible Research

-###McGill University Biostats Reading Group, January 22, 2014
+##McGill University Biostats Reading Group, January 22, 2014

 These are the [slides](slides/rrslides.pdf) I used in the presentation and the [source code](slides/rrslides.Rnw)